mtahiriqbaldeveloper/autoserializable-checker/USAGE.md

 **What you'll see:**
 ```
-⚠️ This class uses @Autoserializable.
+⚠️ This class uses @AutoSerializable.
 Be careful when modifying
    to maintain serialization compatibility.
 ```